(Viewed 13330 times since Mar 2022)

 One ought to give a whole space to develop a Vishnu mandir; on the off chance that this isn't accessible, you can pick a calm corner of a room someplace in the house.
 As per the Vastu Shastra, the home altar area should always be the northeastern most room in the home and the shrine should be placed in the northeastern most corner of that room picked as this guides the progression of appropriate energy or chakra.
 The statue of Lord Vishnu should then be cleaned and kept on a table or special stepped area.

 Looking for a beautiful statue of Lord Vishnu to adorn your home?
-Do you want to know more about Lord Vishnu and his life?
-Come over to Exotic India and browse through some of our best products.
+Do you want to know more about Lord Vishnu and the sacred stories of the god in Hindu books?
+Come over to Exotic India and browse through the collection of Hindu statues, books, and many other gems from Indian culture and tradition, all under one roof.

 Add a review